TaylorResearchLab/CFDIKG/Tutorials/CFDE_Demonstration_June2022/README.md

 6. Return a significant (adj p val < .05 or lower) GTEx eQTL for 'aorta' as a specific tissue with p<0.05.
 The eQTL data schema is shown as a result of the query.

+Note on the right side of the figure below, you can see that the eQTL Code ID is named as a triple (rsID-tissue-gene) and the results are stored as binned p-values and chromosome location.
+Those are linked to concept codes in the SNP, the tissue, and the gene.

 ```graphql
 WITH 'aorta' AS tissuename